tanaes/whopping_Voron_mods/kinematic_bed/README.md

 I've included a [BOM](./v24_kinematic_BOM.md) with links to the parts I used, as well as the CAD models and DXFs for laser cutting and bending.
 In the US, SendCutSend will do both the laser cutting and the bending at very reasonable cost (about $45 for a single set).

+**Note: this design relies on the stock 150 mm bed support extrusion spacing.
+There have been reports of some AliExpress kits shipping beds with different mount spacing.
+Please check your printer before ordering!**

 #### Purchase a kit

 I have contracted with a manufacturer to offer kits, which I am making available through various Voron-trusted resellers.
 Unlike with extrusion backers, I am making a small profit off of these kits.
 If you'd like to support us, you can grab one from any of the following vendors: